What are HTML Tags?

 HTML tags are keywords in the website code that describe a site component and define actions your browser should take, such as displaying the contents of a web page in a certain way.

 These are tags that provide information about a webpage or website.
-Their output is hidden from users browsing a site, these tags are used by search engines, browsers, and other web services to acquire data about data.
+Their output is hidden from users browsing a website, these tags for websites are used by search engines, browsers, and other web services to acquire data about data.

 A tag can be any single-word descriptor that categorizes an item, including words that are hyphenated or connected with an underscore.